Naval warfare: Eastern, Southern, and Southeast Asia

 In the Sengoku period of Japan, Oda Nobunaga unified the country by military power.
 However, he was defeated by the Mōri clan's navy.
 Nobunaga invented the Tekkosen (large Atakebune equipped with iron plates) and defeated 600 ships of the Mōri navy with six armored warships (Battle of Kizugawaguchi).
 The navy of Nobunaga and his successor Toyotomi Hideyoshi employed clever close-range tactics on land with arquebus rifles, but also relied upon close-range firing of muskets in grapple-and-board style naval engagements.
 When Nobunaga died in the Honnō-ji incident, Hideyoshi succeeded him and completed the unification of the whole country.
 In 1592, Hideyoshi ordered the daimyōs to dispatch troops to Joseon Korea to conquer Ming China.
 The Japanese army which landed at Pusan on 12 April 1502 occupied Seoul within a month.
 The Korean king escaped to the northern region of the Korean peninsula and Japan completed occupation of Pyongyang in June.
 The Korean navy then led by Admiral Yi Sun-sin defeated the Japanese navy in consecutive naval battles, namely Okpo, Sacheon, Tangpo and Tanghangpo.
 The Battle of Hansando on 14 August 1592 resulted in a decisive victory for Korea over the Japanese navy.
 In this battle, 47 Japanese warships were sunk and 12 other ships were captured whilst no Korean warship was lost.
 The defeats in the sea prevented the Japanese navy from providing their army with appropriate supply.

-Yi Sun-sin was later replaced with Admiral Won Gyun, whose fleets faced a defeat.
+Yi Sun-sin was later replaced with Admiral Wŏn Kyun, whose fleets faced a defeat.
 The Japanese army, based near Busan, overwhelmed the Korean navy in the Battle of Chilcheollyang on 28 August 1597 and began advancing toward China.
 This attempt was stopped when the reappointed Admiral Yi, won the battle of Myeongnyang.

 The Wanli Emperor of Ming China sent military forces to the Korean peninsula.
 Yi Sun-sin and Chen Lin continued to successfully engage the Japanese navy with 500 Chinese warships and the strengthened Korean fleet.
 In 1598, the planned conquest in China was canceled by the death of Toyotomi Hideyoshi, and the Japanese military retreated from the Korean Peninsula.
 On their way back to Japan, Yi Sun-sin and Chen Lin attacked the Japanese navy at the Battle of Noryang inflicting heavy damages, but the Chinese top official Deng Zilong and the Korean commander Yi Sun-sin were killed in a Japanese army counterattack.
 The rest of the Japanese army returned to Japan by the end of December.
 In 1609, the Tokugawa shogunate ordered the abandonment of warships to the feudal lord.
 The Japanese navy stagnated until the Meiji period.